ministryofjustice/itpolicycontent/content/security/framework/password-guidance.md

 - access or try to access another person's email account
 - use or try to use an identity other than your own
 - attempt to access information outside of your normal access rights or duties
+- store the password in the same system accessed by using that password
+- let someone else see any part of your credentials when you access a system

 **Note:** Unauthorised sharing or use of a password is a security breach.
 Doing this might result in disciplinary action.